CLI adapters

 | Grace (seconds) | 15 | Time between graceful and forced shutdown |

-| Max turns per run | 300 | Claude Code’s agentic turn limit |
+| Max turns per run | 300 | The CLI tool’s agentic turn limit |

-| Skip permissions | false | Bypass Claude Code’s permission prompts |
+| Skip permissions | false | Bypass the CLI tool’s permission prompts |

 | Environment variables | {} | Extra env vars injected into the CLI process |